hackerb9/lsix/README.md

 ## Feedback welcome!

-I welcome feedback and if you use lsix or have suggestions for how it can be improved, please go ahead and send me your thoughtsa to me
+I welcome feedback and if you use lsix or have suggestions for how it can be improved, please go ahead and send your thoughts to me
 @hackerb9 via GitHub.